Rembrant777/Learn-CUDA/Chapter03/notes.md

 * CUDA Grid : Spark Job
 ```
 Grid in GPU represents a big compute job in which contains multiple Blocks, just like a Spark Job.

+Each Grid contains multiple CUDA blocks just like one Spark Job contains multiple Spark Stages.
 ```

 * CUDA Block : Spark Stage
 ```
 Block in GPU's Grid just like Stage defined in Spark Job.